green4j/green-cab/README.md

     try {
         cab.send(message);
     } catch (InterruptedException e) {
-        // happens if the current thread
+        // happens if the current thread was interrupted }
-    }
 ```